-On February 17, 2014 the REIT sold its leasehold interest in a building located in Marktredwitz, Germany for approximately \$6.9M ( $\in$ 4.58M.
+On February 17, 2014 the REIT sold its leasehold interest in a building located in Marktredwitz, Germany for approximately \$6.9M (ε 4.58M), representing a 6.25% cap rate at that time.
 The property was determined by management as non-core to the REIT's German portfolio and was sold pursuant to a pre-emptive right in favour of the local municipality and owner of the ground lease.
-The REIT realized net proceeds of approximately \$1.9 million ( $\in$ 1.2 million) after the repayment of the mortgage relating to the property in the amount of approximately \$4.9 million ( $\in$ 3.2 million) and selling costs.
+The REIT realized net proceeds of approximately \$1.9 million (ε 1.2 million) after the repayment of the mortgage relating to the property in the amount of approximately \$4.9 million (ε 3.2 million) and selling costs.